john9907/Azure-Cloud-Sentinel-Lab-SIEM-/README.md

 <img src="https://i.imgur.com/PI8YOkW.png" height="80%" width="80%"/>
 <br />
 <br />
-Checking event viewer, with failed and successful login attempts into the vm<br/>
+Checking event viewer in our VM.
+Here we can see failed and successful login attempts into the vm.
+This is where we'll extract metadata (IP, username, etc.)  <br/>
 <img src="https://i.imgur.com/8hJ95yS.png" height="80%" width="80%"/>
 <br />
 <br />